P-p-H-d/mlib/README.md

 Compare 'tuple1' to 'tuple2' using only the element element1 as reference.
 This method is created only if the oplist of element1 defines the CMP method.

+##### size\_t name\_hash(const name\_t tuple)

+Return a hash associated to the tuple using all fields defining the HASH method.
+This method is created only if at least one Oplist of the tuple define HASH method.
+You can disable the use of a field for the hash computation of the tuple by disabling the HASH operator of such field ( with HASH(0) in its oplist ), in which case it is coherent to also disable the EQUAL operator too.

 ##### int name\_equal\_p(const name\_t tuple1, const name\_t tuple2)

-Return true if 'tuple1' and 'tuple2' are identical.
+Return true if 'tuple1' and 'tuple2' are identical for all fields defining the EQUAL method.
-This method is created only if all Oplist of the tuple define EQUAL method.
+This method is created only if at least one Oplist of the tuple define EQUAL method.
+You can disable the use of a field for the equality of the tuple by disabling the EQUAL operator of such field ( with EQUAL(0) in its oplist )

 ##### void name\_get\_str(string\_t str, const name\_t tuple, bool append)